arfar-x/artisan-api/README.md

 https://domain.com/artisan/api/{command}/{subcommand}/{name}?args=key1:value1,key2:value2&options=opt1:value1,opt2
 ```

 **Pay attention that there is a `name` variable.
-As all Generator commands need an argument called `name`, this need to be specified by what you desire.**
+As all Generator commands need an argument called `name`, this needs to be specified by what you desire.**

 \
 Command Examples: